Fact Sheet 727

 Essiac is widely available as an herbal health food, without any specific health claims.
 There are several different versions of the product.
 There are also many claims and counterclaims about authenticity.
 In 2000, the US Federal Trade Commission filed a complaint against a distributor of Essiac for misleading health claims on several web sites.

+A review of the scientific literature on Essiac concluded that there were no studies to support Essiac’s traditional uses.
 Many providers of Essiac claim that the only correct way to use the product is to drink a freshly brewed tea, one to three times a day on an empty stomach.
 Essiac is available in liquid form but is also sometimes sold as a mixture of herbs to be boiled and steeped by the user, or in capsule form.

 Caisse reportedly had several variations of the recipe to treat different forms of cancer.
 Some versions of Essiac have more than the original four ingredients.
 The added ingredients are supposed to enhance the product’s effectiveness and improve its taste.
 Two common additions are watercress and Pau d'arco.
 Yellow dock or curly dock are sometimes used instead of sheep's sorrel.